Organized by neighborhood…

 - Claridge’s–Claridge’s has two bars.
 Go to the smaller one with its own, separate entrance from the street.
 The bartender opens a bottle of champagne every six minutes.
 Elegant & full of life!

-- Fortnum & Mason (181 Piccadilly)–SUCH a nice store, though this photo does not do it justice!
+- Fortnum & Mason (181 Piccadilly)–SUCH a nice store!
 You will simply have to visit.
 Several floors, over 300 years old and stylish, F&M sells food, home goods & some fashion.
 WAY better store than Harrod’s!

 - Jermyn Street–See the beautiful men’s shirts, suits, and socks shops, plus George F. Trumpers for elegant, old-fashioned shaving products; shop the arcades off Jermyn, as well as Lock & Co.
 Hatters around the corner; above Lock, see Rachel Trevor-Morgan’s millinery (she has designed over 65 hats for Queen Elizabeth over the past decade) at 18 Crown Passage, one of the oldest pedestrian streets in central London